 EU national identity cards will no longer be accepted as a valid travel document for the United Kingdom from October 1st 2021, the British government has said.
 Instead, citizens from the European Economic Area and Switzerland will be required to show a passport when entering the country.

-The passport requirement “will not apply to those EU, EEA and Swiss nationals whose rights are protected by the withdrawal agreement,” the government has specified.
+The passport requirement “will not apply to those EU, EEA and Swiss nationals whose rights are protected by the withdrawal agreement,” the government has said.

 By 2025, the government plans to introduce an Electronic Travel Authorisation scheme that will require everyone to have permission in advance before travelling to the UK.

-So far, EEA and Swiss citizens could travel to the UK only using their IDs, a popular and cheap travel document within the EU.
+EEA and Swiss citizens can now travel to the UK using only their IDs, a popular and cheap travel document within the EU.

 New rules for immigration and short trips